Sleep Apnea Treatment in Charlotte, Cornelius and Huntersville, NC

 In addition to your detailed medical history, our experts will also assess the different anatomic relationships in your maxillofacial area.
 Our doctors make use of cephalometic analysis (or skull x-ray) to know the level of obstruction there is.
 Naso-pharyngeal exam is also carried out, in some situations, using a fiber-optic flexible camera.
 A person may also be recommended with a sleep study with overnight monitoring.
 This is to ascertain the decreased levels of oxygen and the cardio-vascular compromise.

 As for the treatment by sleep apnea doctor in Charlotte, Cornelius, and surrounding areas in North Carolina, there are several options available.
 At the initial stage, treatment involves the delivering of pressurized oxygen with the help of a nasal mask using a nasal CPAP machine.
 This is done to limit the obstruction of oxygen.
-The most common surgical treatment is UPPP (UvuloPalato Pharyngo-Plasty), performed at the back of the palate as well as the throat.
+The most common sleep apnea surgery is UPPP (UvuloPalato Pharyngo-Plasty), performed at the back of the palate as well as the throat.
 A procedure, similar to this, is also carried out sometimes, which makes use of laser.
 It is called Laser-Assisted UvuloPalatoPlasty (LAUPP).
 Other situations require a probe of radio-frequency to make the palate tightened.
 We perform sleep apnea surgery in our own dedicated rooms where the patient is put under IV sedation (light) to avoid the discomfort.

 Even complex cases may lead to the repositioning of the bones of upper as well as the lower jaws so as to enlarge the airway with Sleep Apnea surgery or Orthognathic surgery.
 This procedure is carried out under general anesthesia at a hospital and requires 1 or 2 overnight stays.
+Search with “sleep apnea doctors near me” and book your appointment today.

 Obstructive Sleep Apnea (OSA) is a quite serious condition which requires attention and treatment.
 A proof of its serious is found in the fact that most medical claims offer coverage of its treatment and diagnosis.